LlamaGR1/ViviHUD/.github/README.md

 <summary>Expand</summary>
 <br>

+- Polish HUD
-- 4:3 & 16:10 support
+- Real 4:3 & 16:10 support
 - 1080p and lower resolutions support
 - Steam Deck support (1280x800 - 16:10)
-- New icons for: Party Chat, Replays, Utilities Drawer, Alerts / Notifications, Shop, Loadout, Mute Players
+- New icons for: Call Vote
-- Mann Co.
-Store overhaul
 - Workshop menu overhaul
 - Replays menu overhaul
 - 'Mann Up' & 'Boot Camp' menus overhaul
-- Replace the 'Mann Co.
-Catalog' button with the Contracker & the existing Contracker button with smth else
 - Make texts in Advanced Options TanLight instead of TanDark
-- Replace the dark purple color backgrounds with images in Loadout & Shop
+- Replace the backgrounds with images in Loadout
-- Better looking Credits menu
+- Better looking MvM Mode Selection
+- New VAC icon when loading into a server
+- Finish SourceScheme
+- Make the TF2 Logo and TF icons purple themed...?
+- 'Matchmaking Settings' button icon is ass cheeks, and not the good kind of ass cheeks
-- Better looking MvM mode selection
+- Better bastard Killfeed
-- 'Explanations' & Save / Load saved settings are off-set
-- Remove 'Be a Coach' & 'Request Coach' buttons
-- Fix 'Queued for...' & other MMDashboard related stuff
-- Only Main Menu mode
-- Replace current logo with 'https://gamebanana.com/mods/596663'
 </details>

 # ISSUES